 Life on Moyclare Bog

-According to the most recent survey (Fernandez in 2013) Active Raised Bog (ARB) covers 21.70ha (29.22%) of the high bog area.
+According to the most recent available survey (Fernandez in 2013) Active Raised Bog (ARB) covers 21.70ha (29.22%) of the high bog area.
 There are no active flushes at the site and high quality Active Raised Bog consists solely of central ecotope, in which the microtopography consists of Sphagnum hummocks, hollows, lawns and pools.
 Total Sphagnum cover exceeds 90% in the wettest areas, and pools, which typically have a very high cover of S. cuspidatum, are present throughout.

 Degraded Raised Bog covers 52.56ha (70.78%) of the high bog area.
 It is drier than Active Raised Bog and supports a lower density of Sphagnum mosses.
 It has a less developed micro-topography while permanent pools and Sphagnum lawns are generally absent.
 This habitat at Moyclare Bog consists mostly of sub-marginal, marginal and face bank ecotopes, while a single small area of inactive flush was also recorded.